We are the New Zealand branch of the international Clan Matheson Society. We aim to:

 - start after the decision and payment dates, and within 12 months of funding being allocated.

 Whether a grant or grants are made in a year, and the maximum amount for the grant(s), will be determined by the branch committee.
-The committee will:
+The maximum grant in any year will be 50% of a project’s costs, up to a maximum contribution of $500.

 - promote awareness of the grant,